 The file archiving situation

-So this is the situation businesses are facing: they are already sitting on large archives of data, their file archiving needs are growing AND much of the data they are storing is inactive.
+So this is the situation businesses are facing: they are already sitting on large archives of data, their file server archiving needs are growing AND much of the data they are storing is inactive.
 Legal constraints (which we explored in our last blog) require the data to be retained even though file archiving is a significant cost to the business.

 So how do you tackle the problem?
 A number of tools exist to help control the volumes of data being stored.
 These include de-duplication, compression, stubbing, and analysis tools such as those offered by ShareArchiver’s file archiving solution.
 Tools such as these are created to reduce the volumes of data stored and hence minimize the costs of maintaining your data archive.
 And it’s already working – the cost of storing your file archive is around one-sixth of the cost it was less than a decade ago.
 If data grows as predicted over the next decades, businesses are going to need to stay smart to stay on top.
 Make sure your business is using all the tools it can to keep a lid on its file archiving.